brson/hackmd-collab/compile-time-3.md

 - Optimization complexity &mdash; optimization tends to have superlinear complexity in code size, so biger compilation units increase compilation time non-linearly.

-- Downstream monomorphization &mdash; generics are only translated once they are instantiated, so even with smaller crates, their generic types will not be translated until later.
+- Downstream monomorphization &mdash; generics are only translated once they are instantiated, so even if all crates are perfectly equally sized for parallel compilation, their generic types will not be translated until later stages in the crate graph.
 This can result in the "final" crate having a disproportionate amount of translation compared to the others.

 - Generic duplication &mdash; generics are translated in the crate which instantiates them, so more crates that use the same generics means more translation time.